JBK2116/CollaBoard/README.md

 ## 📖 Overview

 CollaBoard is a lightweight, real-time meeting application inspired by a family game night conversation.
-The goal: create and join meetings in under 2 minutes, have participants respond to open-ended questions, and instantly summarize the results with AI.
+The goal was to make an app that is able to create and join meetings in under 2 minutes, have participants respond to open-ended questions, and instantly summarize the results with AI.

 Unlike traditional meeting tools, CollaBoard is designed for **quick, recreational sessions** rather than corporate or sensitive data.
 It’s fast, accessible, and requires no complicated setup.